justharryjust/AVCTeam3/README.md

 - [ ] Thomas: Help work on code or if not needed help with prototype
 - Overall robot should: move forward, stop at gate, send network signal, wait till gate is opened, start doing line following code

+##Week 3 Review
+Week 3 we managed to print out all of our additional features including the battery holder, sensor holders and the 3rd ball wheel.
+Code wise we got it to follow the line through the first 2 quadrants but have yet to get it to follow line through third quadrant.

 ##Week 4 Checklist
 - [ ] Thomas: Review and record progress
-- [ ] Nicky+Harry: Start building/printing the final robot design and putting things together especially sensors
+- [ ] Nicky+Harry: Have all of our holders/wheels printed and screwed on robot.
+- [ ] Nicky+Harry: Final check all of our screws and have everything sorted ready for next week.
-- [ ] Julian: Finish code to make robot follow white line doesnt have to be perfect PID, tune it for current robot.
+- [ ] Julian: Finish code to make robot completly follow white lines through intersections and dead ends.
-- [ ] Adam: Write code so that robot responds to walls of maze ie when a wall is sensed in front of the robot make it stop and turn
+- [ ] Adam: Write code so that robot responds and follows walls of maze:
+- There are 3 sensors facing the front, left and right
+- Robot should follow Left hand wall to get to the end .
+- Robot will need to balance itself so that it is always a constant distance from Left and Right wall
+- Robot will need to have mehods to turn itself 90 degrees and 180 degrees
+- [ ] Thomas: Help write maze code with Adam
-- [ ] Thomas: Help work on code or if not needed help with prototype
+- [ ] Julian: Confirm maze code or help write it if done with line following code.

+##Week 5 The Day.
+- [ ] Everything should be done.
+- [ ] No changes made on the day.
+- [ ] Maze Code all done and working

 ##General Plan
  - Week1: Assign Roles, assemble basic robot, get it moving